-The side effects depend mainly on which drugs are given and how much.
-Chemotherapy kills fast-growing cancer cells, but the drug can also harm normal cells that divide rapidly:
+The side effects depend mainly on the drugs given and amount of chemotherapy that you get.
+Chemotherapy kills fast-growing cancer cells, but the drugs can also harm normal cells that divide rapidly:

-Other possible side effects include a skin rash, joint pain, tingling or numbness in your hands and feet, hearing problems, or swollen feet or legs.
-Your healthcare team can suggest ways to control many of these problems.
+Your health care team can suggest ways to control many of these problems.
 Most go away when treatment ends.

 Viewers share their comments

 Esophageal Cancer - Symptoms and Signs Question: What were the symptoms and signs you experienced with esophageal cancer?